toothache

 The doctor may try an injection of local anesthetic around the tooth for pain control.
 The dentist may apply a desensitizing varnish or fluoride treatment to help strengthen the tooth and seal up a part of the tooth that just might be sensitive.

-It may be determined that a deep cleaning is necessary — to remove harmful bacteria and plaque that have become trapped under the gumline.
-A patient may need feelings if a dentist finds dental decay.
+It may be determined that a deep cleaning is necessary—to remove harmful bacteria and plaque that have become trapped under the gumline.
+A patient may need fillings if a dentist finds cavities or other signs of dental decay.
 Deep decay or a fractured tooth may necessitate a crown or a root canal (cleaning out the nerve of the tooth and sealing the root).
 If the tooth is too badly decayed or broken, there may be nothing left to do but to extract the tooth.
 This will provide rapid relief of the tooth pain.

 If it has been a while since the last dental visit, the dentist may find multiple factors contributing to the tooth pain.
 In this situation, the dentist will prioritize dental treatment in order of severity.
 The dentist will likely recommend procedures that will take care of the pain or infection first, followed by treatment to teeth that are likely to cause pain or infection, and a dental cleaning.
 The goal will be to provide immediate relief and then work to create an atmosphere of future health.